brene/docs/content/reference/platform.md

 # Platform

-This page helps you getting used to the terminology and concepts that you encounter when using the Graphcool platform.
+This page explains the terminology and concepts used within the Graphcool platform.

 You don't have to read the sections in any particular order, so feel free to jump around.